microsoft/commercial-marketplace-solutions/azure-application-samples/ama-custom-metered-msi-ps/README.md

-# Deploy an Azure Managed App with built-in custom billing meter Using HTTP POST
+# Deploy an Azure Managed App with built-in custom billing meter Using HTTP POST with PowerShell

-This demo shows how to deploy Managed App with Function app to  emit meter usage events to marketplace using http trigger and request body.
+This demo shows how Powershell script to build a Function app to emit meter usage events to marketplace using http trigger and request body.

 ## Design